adaptris/interlok-docs-legacy/pages/ui/ui-config-project.md

 If you wish to add the files in a sub folder you can set the file path to *dir/file*.
 For instance to have all the workflows in a folder named 'workflows' you can do *workflows/workflow*.
 (Only forward slashes '/' are allowed)

+Since 3.9.3 If "Use unique id instead of index" is enabled, this option will append the component unique id, if it exists, to the file name.

 ### Variables Tab ###

 ![Config Project Variables Tab](./images/ui-user-guide/config-project-variables-tab.png)